 CAR-T cell therapy involves the collection of a patient's T-cells from the blood.
-There is no therapeutic benefit to the cell collection as the purpose of collecting cells is solely for the manufacturing of the CAR-T product.
 Cell collection may be performed directly by the hospital staff, or the hospital may contract or arrange with a service provider to collect the cells.
 Clinician orders are required for the cell collection procedure to occur.
 Patients may receive separate hydration or other drug administration services on the day of cell collection if their physiological condition necessitates these services and the clinician orders the services.